Mrfamzy1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 0x06.
-C - More pointers, arrays and strings
+C - More pointers, arrays and strings ALX

 by

-James Afamefuna Ozoagu
+Ozoagu James